stormpath/stormpath-dotnet-documentation/docs/authentication.rst

 Your mobile application should store the Access and Refresh Tokens in a secure location.

 .. note::
-  By default the Access Token is valid for 1 hour and the Refresh Token is valid for 60 days.
+  By default the Access Token is valid for 1 hour, and the Refresh Token is valid for 60 days.
 You can configure this in the Stormpath Admin Console; see :ref:`setting_token_expiration_time`.

 Each subsequent request the mobile application makes to your |framework| application should include the Access Token as a ``Bearer`` header: